FrancescoDiMuro/dcv/README.md

 Each Job has the following attributes:
 - id
 - name
+- description
+- customer_id (foreign key)

 #### Job Relationships
-A Job is unique, and for every job there can be more than one Documents(s), so the relation between Jobs and Documents is 1 → N.
+A Job is unique, and for every Job there can be more than one Documents(s), so the relation between Jobs and Documents is 1 → N.

 #### Table Structure
 Considering what explained above, the data table will have the following structure: